KasparEtter/ef1p/pages/email/email.md

   is encoded in a single byte and newlines consist of two characters, namely [carriage return (\r) and line feed (\n)](#newline-characters), `Subject: Example\r\n\r\n` consists of 20 bytes.
-  (IMAP includes an empty line after headers and the length-prefixed string is part of a list.)
+  (IMAP includes an empty line after the header and the length-prefixed string is part of a list.)
   The standard calls this the literal form.
   When a literal string is transmitted from the client to the server, the client has to wait for a continuation response from the server after sending the length.